 The Mayflower Sail Training Society never had an operations manual for the Kenya Jacaranda.
 "KJoperations" was envisaged as a repository of sailing lore, methodology and operations centred on the SV Kenya Jacaranda until this site was set up.
 When the house of cards fell over due to mind-boggling stupidity and appalling seamanship, another site became available to walltoall as a virtual bookcase.

 is another River based site which failed to get off the ground due to breathtaking ineptitude of the principals.
-Currently the site exists as an indictment of the concept that while some people make things happen and others watch things happening the real problem is Those Who Wonder What The Fcuk The Bang Was.
-"TWWWTFBW" make up the major portion of all voluntary organisations.
+Currently the site exists as an indictment of the concept that while some people make things happen and others watch things happening the real problem is those who "Wonder What The Bang Was?"

 "TWWWTFBW" make up the major portion of membership of all voluntary organisations.

 Kenya Jacaranda had a training offshoot back in the day: